 When it comes to overseeing your marketing team it pays to understand which metrics are most valuable to your company’s bottom line.

-That’s why we are encouraging all marketing managers, senior management personnel and company owners to take some time challenging your team about the metrics that really benefit all involved in your company.
+That’s why we are encouraging all marketing managers, senior management personnel and company owners to take some time challenging your team about the metrics that benefit all involved in your company.

 Why does it matter?
-Knowing which metrics can translate into clear benefits is crucial, not only from a sales and bottom line perspective, but having your marketers inputs can be hugely empowering as they review the value of their deliverables and where they can best utilise their time and efforts.
+Knowing which metrics can translate into clear benefits is crucial, not only from a sales and bottom-line perspective, but having your marketers inputs can be hugely empowering as they review the value of their deliverables and where they can best utilise their time and efforts.

-Below are some examples of metrics than can have a positive impact on best understanding the value of marketing efforts, and how they translate into tangible results.
-However, we really recommend you take the time to sit your marketing team down and discuss which metrics are really crucial to your own business goals and challenges - the most personalised this is then the better your data will be!
+Below are some examples of metrics that can have a positive impact on best understanding the value of marketing efforts, and how they translate into tangible results.
+However, we recommend you take the time to sit your marketing team down and discuss which metrics are crucial to your own business goals and challenges - the most personalised this is then the better your data will be!